Warner Music Group Corp. Reports Results for Fiscal Fourth Quarter and Full Year Ended September 30, 2013

 OIBDA

 OIBDA reflects our operating income before non-cash depreciation of tangible assets and non-cash amortization of intangible assets.
 We consider OIBDA to be an important indicator of the operational strengths and performance of our businesses, and believe the presentation of OIBDA helps improve the ability to understand our operating performance and evaluate our performance in comparison to comparable periods.
 However, a limitation of the use of OIBDA as a performance measure is that it does not reflect the periodic costs of certain capitalized tangible and intangible assets used in generating revenue in our businesses.
+Accordingly, OIBDA should be considered in addition to, not as a substitute for, operating income, net (loss) income and other measures of financial performance reported in accordance with GAAP.
+In addition, OIBDA, as we calculate it, may not be comparable to similarly titled measures employed by other companies.

 Adjusted Operating Income, Adjusted OIBDA and Adjusted Net (Loss) Income